loopydoopysnoopy/c1-mini/README.md

 When submitting to the mainnet-beta endpoint, target the preexisting Solana Memo Program (see Configuration section).

 For use with Devnet or Testnet, you can build a simple Rust memo program and deploy it to the respective Solana cluster.
-Most robust method: compile the Rust program down to Berkeley Packet Filter byte code and then deploy as a smart contract using the Solana CLI tool (which breaks the code into chunks and submits it as a series of rapid fire transactions).
+The most robust method is to compile the Rust program down to Berkeley Packet Filter byte code and then deploy it as a smart contract using the Solana CLI tool (which breaks the code into chunks and submits it as a series of rapid fire transactions).
 See [Solana CLI](https://docs.solanalabs.com/cli/install) and [Program](https://solana.com/docs/programs/overview) documentation for details.
 Reference code for `lib.rs` and `Cargo.toml` files can found in /docs/solana_memo_program.